 It’s funny how memory sometimes overwrites history.
-Many remember the story like this: 60 years ago today, a young Elvis Presley appeared on The Ed Sullivan Show.
+Many remember the story like this: On Sept.
+9, 1956, a young Elvis Presley appeared on The Ed Sullivan Show.
 He gyrated his hips in a way that scandalized Eisenhower-era audiences — with the exception of teen girls, who merely screamed and cried, overcome.

 Boom.
 Rock and roll history was made on that stage in front of 60 million TV viewers.